 Canada Air Filtration Advisory: How Can Canadians Protect Their Lungs As Wildfire Smoke Spreads?
-Resource by Camfil, CA
+Updated July 28, 2023

 Summary:

-In this blog post Camfil Canada expert Berni Baier weighs in on wildfires in British Columbia, Ontario and the effects of wildfire smoke across Canada.
+In this blog post Camfil Canada expert Berni Baier weighs in on wildfires in Alberta, British Columbia, Quebec, Ontario, and elsewhere and the effects of wildfire smoke across Canada.
+The article explains how we can use air filters to reduce the impact on our health.

 While wildfires are typical in Canada during summer months, there has been a shift in fire activity – more fires are burning for a much longer fire season.
-According to research by the Canadian Wildland Fire Information System1 (CWFIS), there were 242 uncontrolled fires and another 61 fires being held at the beginning of August.
-With priority fires tearing through British Columbia and parts of Ontario and Manitoba, and additional fire restrictions in other provinces due to high fire danger levels, communities across Canada must ask themselves of the health impacts that could be imposed by exposure to smoke particles this wildfire season.
+With wildfires tearing through Alberta, British Columbia, Ontario, Quebec and additional fire restrictions in other provinces due to high fire danger levels, communities across Canada must ask themselves about the health impacts of exposure to smoke particles this wildfire season.
 Further, Canadians should ask a more critical question: How can we protect ourselves against wildfire smoke?
+See a map of wildfires in British Columbia here and Alberta here and a map of wildfire danger areas in Canada here

 What Are the Health Effects of Wildfire Smoke and Why Is It Harmful to Canadians?

 It is first important to note that even locations thousands of kilometers away from the fire can be seriously affected.
 This is because the wildfire smoke rises from grasslands and forests, and can then be carried for long distances downwind.
-Just last month, The Star2 reported that Toronto’s sky turned hazy red due to particulate matter scattering the sunrays – these particles had travelled from wildfires in northwestern Ontario, more than 380 km away.
+Skies can turn hazy red due to particulate matter scattering the sunrays – these particles travel from wildfires hundreds of kilometres away.
 As smoke travels, it can become a major source of air pollution across numerous Canadian regions.
-FireWork3, Canada’s Wildfire Smoke Prediction System, cites that gaseous pollutants and fine particulate matter contained within the fine smoke can be a grave risk to public health, particularly for seniors, children, and vulnerable people with heart or lung disease.
+FireWork, Canada’s Wildfire Smoke Prediction System, cites that gaseous pollutants and fine particulate matter contained within the fine smoke can be a grave risk to public health, particularly for seniors, children, and vulnerable people with heart or lung problems.

 Wildfire smoke contains several hazardous pollutants, including: